 MOST RECENT CHILDREN’S BOOKS

 1. The Oldest Student: How Mary Walker Learned to Read (Random House, 2019). http://theoldeststudent.com.
-It has received FOUR STARRED REVIEWS from Booklist, Publisher’s Weekly, Kirkus, and School Library Journal.
+It is the true story of a formerly enslaved woman who was freed at age 15 by the Emancipation Proclamation, but who did not learn to read until she was 116 years old!
+It has received STARRED REVIEWS from The Wall Street Journal, Booklist, Publisher’s Weekly, Kirkus, and School Library Journal.
 Thank you!

-2. Hammering for Freedom: The Story of William Lewis (Lee and Low, Sept.
+2. Hammering for Freedom: The William Lewis Story.
+(Lee and Low, Sept.
 2018) – http://hammeringforfreedom.com.
+It is the true story of an enslaved man who RENTED HIMSELF from his owner and used the money he earned to free himself, his wife and his entire family.
 It received STARS from School Library Journal, Hornbook, Kirkus and Booklist.
+Thank you!

 Tell Me About Your Classroom